 A system and method for calibrating a scoring function.
 The scoring function S(input, classification) provides a score based on the amount of evidence a particular input has in connection with a particular classification.
-For example, a street level image may be OCR’ed so as to indicate the names of establishments contained within the image, and the scoring function indicates how much evidence exists within the image for a particular establishment.
+For example, a street-level image may be OCR’ed to indicate the names of establishments contained within the image, and the scoring function indicates how much evidence exists within the image for a particular establishment.

-Some establishments (i.e. classifications) may produce higher scores based on the nature of the establishment rather than the nature of the image (i.e. input) causing any ranking of establishments done on the basis of the scoring function to be biased.
+Some establishments (i.e. classifications) may produce higher scores based on the nature of the establishment rather than the nature of the image (i.e. input) causing any ranking of establishments done based on the scoring function to be biased.
 Accordingly, the scoring function is calibrated by determining the probability distribution of scores for an establishment over a false set of images that do not display the establishment.
-The scoring function is calibrated so as to adjust the score to overcome such bias.
+The scoring function is calibrated to adjust the score to overcome such bias.

-The patent provides details on how it might compare a combination of streetview image information and web information to better learn about the things it’s mapping and to incorporate information like GPS and cell phone triangulation into those scores as well.
+The patent provides details on how it might compare a combination of Streetview cars video information and web information to better learn about the things its mapping and to incorporate information like GPS and cell phone triangulation into those scores as well.

-While I mention street views images as the source of real world data, the patent seems to expand what it considers a “client device” to be used in a system like this to possibly include cell phones as well.
-I can’t help but wonder if a possible future use of video from something like Google’s Project Glass could also be used in a similar manner.
+While I mention Streetview cars images as the source of real-world data, the patent seems to expand what it considers a “client device” to be used in a system like this to possibly include cell phones as well.
+I can’t help but wonder if possible future use of video from something like Google’s Project Glass could also be used similarly.

 Google Maps isn’t just a database that can be used to provide driving directions and navigation.
-It’s purpose isn’t just to act as an online yellow pages to make it easier to find telephone numbers and address information.
-Google Maps is one of the richer knowledge bases being built today, and the information that Google collects about the World can be used to make its Web search smarter as well.
+Its purpose isn’t just to act as online yellow pages to make it easier to find telephone numbers and address information.
+Google Maps is one of the richer knowledge bases being built today, and the Streetview cars information that Google collects about the World can be used to make its Web search smarter as well.